BAMC volunteer continues service to community during pandemic

 |0

-This work, BAMC volunteer continues service to community during pandemic [Image 3 of 3], by Daniel Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BAMC volunteer continues service to community during pandemic, by Daniel Calderon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT